INESCTEC/data-sharing-barter-incentives-client/README.md

 The client wallet will still be located in the client's machine, but the client will not need to interact with it directly.

 > [!CAUTION]
-> This package should be used exclusively for tests/debug use cases purposes.
+> This package should be used exclusively for testing use cases purposes in testnet environments ONLY.

 # Installation